Skip to Content

-Paused Healthcare Services That Are “Non-Essential” Need To Start Up Soon
+Paused Healthcare Services That Are “Non-Essential” Need To Start Up?
+Soon

 Whatever your opinions are on the executive orders from Gov. Gretchen Whitmer to close down many businesses and the guidelines from hospitals and healthcare systems across the state to postpone non-essential medical procedures, therapies, and more, the impact on patient care is devastating to our communities.